PasiMik/dogcharactertest_native/README.md

 - React native elements - Avatar, Dialog, Header,Input, ListItem, SearchBar, Text - to help with the styling of the app and adding some additional functionalities.

--React Native alert notification for dialog and toast notifications.
+- React Native alert notification for dialog and toast notifications.